 Ethics and Governance of Persuasive Systems

 Persuasive Systems are information systems designed with the intent to influence people’s behaviours and attitudes.
-We spend more and more time consuming digital media, why a larger share of the human experience nowadays is mediated by pervasive digital platforms.
-My research focuses on new methods for understanding and designing persuasive systems in the light of rapidly accelerating technological development.
+We spend more and more time consuming digital media, why a larger share of the human experience today is mediated by pervasive digital platforms.
+My research focuses on new methods for understanding how to design persuasive systems, in the light of rapidly accelerating technological development.

 Human-like simulations in digital media have reached new levels of fidelity and realism.
 This poses unique challenges for designers, who are tasked to design relationships with artificial human-like technologies such as chatbots, voice assistants and virtual influencers.

 Design cybernetics is a transdisciplinary research field positioned in the nexus of design and cybernetics.
 My research explores new practical applications of cybernetics in service design.
 Cybernetics concerns goal-oriented systems and the ‘art of steering’.
 It is considered an epistemology and it offers a holistic philosophy of how goal-oriented systems work and numerous concepts useful for design.